 Definitions and examples: Define jargon and complex terms for your audience, and stick to the same definition throughout.
 Also make the abstract concrete through the use of examples.

 Unproven generalisations: Understand the meaning and the differences between terms such as ‘most’, ‘many’, ‘some’, or ‘few’.
-Differentiate them appropriately.
-Be very careful with the distinction between ‘most’ and ‘many’, and even more careful about saying ‘all’ or ‘none’.
+Use them appropriately.
+Be careful with the distinction between ‘most’ and ‘many’, and even more particular about saying ‘all’ or ‘none’.
 Is something ‘the reason’ or ‘one of the reasons’?
 Is it ‘always’ or ‘often’?
 Make the general specific by citing concrete instances, and quoting named individuals.

-Supporting arguments: Carefully support all statements and with concrete details.
-Do not attack a person when you ought to be criticising an idea.
+Supporting arguments: Support all statements with concrete details.
+Do not attack a person when you should be criticising an idea or a system.
 Stick to discussing facts and arguments.
-Let readers make up their minds whether favours have motivated action or inaction.
-Sometimes you have to show and tell to be crystal clear about your message (and to avoid defamatory interpretations).
-Conclude the story with a summarising sentence.
+Let readers make up their minds whether favours have a particular intent.
+Sometimes, letting the evidence speak for itself is enough.

 Quoting authorities as proof: List pros and cons, and treat them in a balanced way.
 It is also important to focus on the reasons behind authorities’ actions.
 Why did someone say something?
 Talk to a range of relevant sources, not just one, to help with background research and quotes.